Product Guide

 April 13, 2026

 Every trademark application is reviewed by a USPTO examining attorney.
-GleanMark profiles each examiner with statistics from their case history — approval rates, average timelines, preferred classes, and more.
+GleanMark profiles each examiner with statistics from their case history — approval rates, average timelines, case load, and more.
 Use this data to inform your prosecution strategy.

 What You Can Do